PurvaDeekshit/AEM-Engineering-Test/README.md

     -- controller

-       contains the JUNIT tests for testing REST endpoints.
+       contains the JUnit tests for testing REST endpoints.

     -- entity

-       contains the JUNIT tests for validating the core functionality.
+       contains the JUnit tests for validating the core functionality.

 -- pom.xml contains the project dependencies.